1.8.11. Provisions, Contingent Liabilities and Contingent Assets

 (b) provide any guarantee, security or the like on behalf of the ultimate beneficiaries

-(v) There is no income surrendered or disclosed as income during the year in tax assessments under the Income Tax Act, 1961 (such as search or survey), that has not been recorded in the books of account.
+(v) There are no transactions relating to previously unrecorded income that have been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961).

 (vii) The Company has not traded or invested in crypto currency or virtual currency during the year.